bglover/mastercrack/README.md

 ```

 # Credits
 Only the PHP code was written by me.
-The forumla and help text were taken from the website [How to crack any master combination lock in 8 tries or less](http://null-byte.wonderhowto.com/how-to/crack-any-master-combination-lock-8-tries-less-using-calculator-0161629)
+The formula and help text were taken from the website [How to crack any master combination lock in 8 tries or less](http://null-byte.wonderhowto.com/how-to/crack-any-master-combination-lock-8-tries-less-using-calculator-0161629)